What Does Cryogenic Processing Do?

 Some Basic Metallurgy

 Metals are crystalline in structure.
 That means that the atoms of the metal line up in an orderly fashion.
-A theoretical crystal structure is pictured at the right.
+A theoretical crystal structure is pictured at the left.
 Notice how perfect it is.
 This rarely happens in the real world.

 Picture below is courtesy of and used with the permission of Birmingham University’s Nonascale Physics Research Lab.
 We wish to thank Professor Richard Palmer for allowing us the use of the picture.